 Withdrawal Policy: Two withdrawals are permitted per course.
 After that, a grade will be assigned.
 Please be concerned about withdrawals.
 When admitting students into certain programs, universities may calculate withdrawals as grades.

-There are two kinds of withdrawals.
+There are two types of withdrawals:

-- Student Withdrawal: Students may withdraw from a course prior to the scheduled withdrawal deadline published in the college catalog.
-The form is available on the GCSC Admissions website. - Administrative Withdrawal: This withdrawal is completed by an instructor for excess absences.
+Student Withdrawal: Students may withdraw from a course prior to the scheduled withdrawal deadline published in the college catalog.
+The form the student must complete and submit to withdraw from a course is available on the GCSC Admissions webpage.
 Withdrawals initiated prior to the published withdrawal deadline will be recorded as "W".
-After the withdrawal deadline, a student cannot be withdrawn from the course and will receive a grade.
+After the student withdrawal deadline, a student cannot withdraw from the course and will receive a grade. • Administrative Withdrawal: This withdrawal is completed by an instructor for excess absences or by the Dean for extenuating circumstances.